trang-nguyenn/trang-nguyenn.github.io/_pages/goodreads.md

 Outside research, I consider myself a believer and continuous learner.
 I believe that the capability of growth in human beings is not limited by age, qualifications, or job titles.
 The more we *learn*, the more we *know*, the more humble and the less discriminative we will be.
-True personal development brings us wider perspectives, enables us making positive net impact, and let us live a life with more freedom and happiness.
+True personal development brings us wider perspectives, enables us making positive net impact, and lets us live a life with more freedom and happiness.

 In this section, I want to continuously update the articles/lectures/talks/podcasts/any other media forms that profoundly shape my sense of [why](https://simonsinek.com/books/start-with-why/) and my journey of learning, growing, and becoming a better version of myself.